Geordanny1/Task-Manager/README.md

 This deletes ALL tasks.
 The `--confirm` flag is there to make sure you don't accidentally nuke everything.

-## Pro tips

-- When you create a task, copy the ID that gets printed out.
-You'll need it for updates and deletes.
-- Use `list` frequently to see your task IDs and what you've got going on.
-- If you forget an ID, just try the command with a fake ID and it'll show you all available tasks.

 ## Files structure

 - `main.py` - The main program that handles all the commands